m7amd3mar/Little-lemon-capstone/README.md

 | GET    | Retrieve all menu items | No         | 200         |
 | POST   | Create a menu item      | No         | 201         |

+-Discover, update, partially modify, or bid farewell to that special dish
 ```
 http://127.0.0.1:8000/api/menu/items/{itemId}
 ```

 | Method | Action                              | TOKEN AUTH | STATUS CODE |